siglens/siglens-docs/docs/benchmarks/benchmark-runbook.md

 ### Run the Queries in SigLens
 Run the following in Terminal 3.
 If Terminal 3 is on your local machine, make sure to replace `localhost` with the IP of the server.
-You can also append ` | python3 -m json.tool` to each curl request to format the responses nicely.
+You can remove the ` | python3 -m json.tool` if you want, it just formats the JSON response.
 Check the log file `siglens/siglens.log` for the query times.
 ```bash
 curl -X POST -d '{